ihlec/P2PShipBattle/readme.md

 ## TODO
-- missing sheeps and ships for non host players
-- non host players keep spawning in water.
-They should respawn on land
+- invasion on land using NPC land units

 - stat-box should only show Room and POS

-- invasion on land using NPC land units
+- show ammo for both players

+- boats by host only????